Updated on 18th December 2025 | 3:21 PM | #XATSyllabus2026

 Having a deep understanding of the XAT exam syllabus would help the candidate in strategising the exam.
 This allows for effective practice and identifying strong topics during preparation.
 Here is the section-wise analysis of the XAT syllabus 2026 given below:

 This section is a combination of multiple sub-sections, making it one of the most challenging yet scoring sections of the XAT exam.
-It consists of three distinct sections for preparation purposes:
+It consists of three distinct areas for preparation purposes:

 This part of the Verbal & Logical Ability Section is similar to the VA section in CAT Exam.
 Thus, the topics that are generally tested in the XAT Exam and hence are considered part of the XAT 2026 syllabus are: